History of Hobart: Late 19th century

 Hobart Town had grown into a bustling port town by the mid-19th century.
 Local industries and commerce were thriving, and many local businesses began to succeed.
 Hobart Town's docks were struggling to cope with the demand now placed on them.
-The town's population was nearing 60,000 and ships were entering and departing the Derwent River on a nearly daily basis.
+The town's population was nearing 60,000 and ships were entering and departing the River Derwent on a nearly daily basis.
 The demand for berths and storage saw the construction of new docks and sandstone warehouses in an area which had been known as the 'Cottage Green', the former row of original cottages being demolished to make way for sandstone warehouses.
 By the mid-1840s, the bustling dock area had become known as the New Wharf, with access via Salamanca Place, named in honour of the Duke of Wellington's 1812 victory in the Battle of Salamanca.
 Many of the original warehouses still survive, used as galleries, studios, cafes, bars and restaurants.

 Hobart's first major problems came with the combination of a general economic downturn in the 1840s, followed by the Victorian gold rush of the early 1850s.
 Large-scale migration to the Victorian goldfields occurred, creating a shortfall in local labour resources.
 As a response, the once booming economy of Hobart began to decline.
 Despite the economic and population declines of the early 1850s, the decade proved to be one of social and cultural advancement for the young city.
 Transportation of convicts to Van Diemen's Land was abolished in 1853, the last convict ship from England, the St Vincent, arrived on 26 May 1853.

 Calls for responsible self-government were successful, with a new constitution drafted, and Van Diemen's Land became an independent British colony in 1856.
 The new colony immediately changed its name to Tasmania, to disassociate itself with its past as a penal colony.

 Hobart Town was proclaimed as the capital, and the Customs House at Sullivans Cove was renovated to accommodate a two house Parliament House with the previous Tasmanian Legislative Council re-constituted as the upper house, and the newly formed Tasmanian House of Assembly as the lower house.
-Two years later in 1858, the elegant Tudor-Gothic style Government House was completed, and by 1866 a magnificent Italian Renaissance style Town Hall had been completed adjacent to Franklin Square and the Tasmanian Museum and Art Gallery.
+Two years later in 1858, the elegant Tudor-Gothic style Government House was completed, and by 1866 a magnificent Italian Renaissance style Town Hall had been completed adjacent to Franklin Square and the Tasmanian Museum & Art Gallery.
 As the colony grew, so too did the need for more administrative buildings.
 The Treasury Offices were built between 1859 and 1864, and a Registry of Deeds Office was built in 1884.